 \subsection{Subgraph Denoising}

-\subsubsection{Structure Reliability Learning.}
+\subsubsection{Structure Reliability Learning}

-To enable robust estimation of noisy interactions in KGs, we propose a structural reliability learning module for the local subgraph, which can dynamically adjust the reliable subgraph structure by using the pre-trained node features and the feedback of the downstream link prediction tasks.
-The underlying assumption is that nodes with similar features or structures are more likely to interact with each other than those with irrelevant features or structures~\cite{zhang2020gnnguard}.
-To accomplish this, our objective is to assign weights to all edges between the set of nodes using a reliability estimation function denoted as $F(\cdot,\cdot)$, which relies on pre-trained node features.
-Then, the refined local subgraph can be generated by filtering out noisy edges with low weight and retaining the reliable links with larger ones, as shown in Figure \ref{fig2}.
-Specifically, given an extracted local subgraph $\mathcal{G}_{sub}=(V, E)$ around the predicted link $(u, v)$, we model all possible edges between the nodes as a set of mutually independent Bernoulli random variables parameterized by the learned attention weights $\pi$.
+To enable robust estimation of noisy interactions in KGs, we propose a structural reliability learning module for the local subgraph.
+This module can dynamically adjust the reliable subgraph structure by using the pre-trained node features and the feedback of the downstream prediction tasks.
+The underlying assumption is that nodes with similar features or structures are more likely to interact with each other than those with irrelevant features or structures~\cite{zhang2020gnnguard,li2024gslb}.
+Our objective is to assign weights to all edges between the set of nodes using a reliability estimation function denoted as $F(\cdot,\cdot)$, which relies on pre-trained node features.
+Then, the refined local subgraph can be generated by filtering out noisy edges with low weight and retaining the reliable links with larger ones, as shown in Fig. \ref{fig2}b.
+Specifically, given an extracted local subgraph $\mathcal{G}_{sub}=(V, E)$ around the molecular pair $(u, v)$, we model all possible edges between the nodes as a set of mutually independent Bernoulli random variables parameterized by the learned attention weights $\pi$.

 Here, $V$ represents the set of nodes within the local subgraph and $(i,j)\in E$ denotes the edge between nodes $i$ and $j$.
-We optimize the reliability probability $\pi$ jointly with the downstream link prediction tasks.
-The value of $\pi_{i,j}$ describes the task-specific reliability of edge $(i,j)$ where smaller $\pi_{i,j}$ indicates that the edge $(i,j)$ is more likely to be noised that should be assigned a lower weight or be removed.
+We optimize the reliability probability $\pi$ jointly with the downstream molecular interaction prediction tasks.
+The value of $\pi_{i,j}$ describes the task-specific reliability of edge $(i,j)$ where smaller $\pi_{i,j}$ indicates that the edge $(i,j)$ is more likely to be noised and should be assigned a lower weight or be removed.
 For each edge between node pair $(i,j)$, the reliable probability $\pi_{i,j} = F(i,j)$ can be calculated as follows: